mimiflynn/farkle-sc/README.md

 ```
 npm install
-npm run dev
+npm run start
 ```

-Then point your browser to `http://localhost:8080`
+Then point your browser to `http://localhost:3000`